root-foundation/root/README.md

 Tragically, the world does not understand that debt will no longer work.
 Billions around the world are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans in an extreme world.

-We are walking blindly into a catastrophe.

-Moreover, _even_ if one is debt-free, they will almost certainly be outcompeted by one who can experiment boldly and tinker freely with _abundant_ resources.
+_Even_ if one is debt-free, they will almost certainly be outcompeted by one who can experiment boldly and tinker freely with _abundant_ resources.

-And critically, in an extreme world, if individuals do not have a stake in the collective upside, they will resent the winners — corroding social cohesion and eventually tearing society apart at its seams.
+And critically, in an extreme world, if people don't have a stake in the collective upside, they will resent the winners — corroding social cohesion.

-Therefore, we urgently need a viable way to:
+Therefore, we need a way to:

 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential — regardless of the circumstances of their birth.
 2. Give each individual a stake in the collective upside to unite society.